grdi-amr/publications/README.md

     - e.g., GRDI-AMR1, WP4 & WP5
   - Submit a publication using [this form](https://goto.grdi-amr.com/librarysubmit), or by [creating a GitHub issue](https://github.com/grdi-amr/publications/issues/new/choose).

+- **Import the References**
+  - Download .bib, .csv, and .ris files above, or see the [latest release](https://github.com/grdi-amr/publications/releases).

 ### More details